lukejacksonn/servor/README.md

 - 🗂 Serves static content like scripts, styles, images from a given directory
 - 🖥 Redirects all path requests to a single file for frontend routing
 - ♻️ Reloads the browser when project files get added, removed or modified
-- 🔐 Supports https with self signed and trusted certificates
+- 🔐 Supports https with self signed certificates added to the systems trusted store
-- 🚇 Generates secure public urls for localhost using ngrok
+- 🔎 Finds available ports to run on if no port is provided

 ## CLI Usage